Changissnz/nu_merchant_principal/README.md

 the recollection is not authentic because it is tidbits of what happened, and these tidbits are typically both most memorable and picturesque to be recollected for a supposedly accurate form.
-So there is the question of the recollection's wholesomeness, and the authenticity of the remnants that is the recollection of the memory now faded.
+So there are questions of the recollection's wholesomeness, and the authenticity of the remnants that is the recollection of the memory now faded.
 Section How Obtuse Judgments Can Count contains slight explanation